How to Merge a Mission

 spec-kitty merge --push

-If you're on main and want to merge a feature:
+If you're in the repository root checkout and want to merge a mission:

-This detects all WP worktrees for that feature and merges them in dependency order.
+This detects all WP worktrees for that mission and merges them in dependency order.

 Target Branch